By Nicole Erb

 Eventually I started writing scripts for soaps while doing a full time job as a script continuity editor, then I got my first full time writing contract.
 After a few years I wanted to try my hand at primetime, but no one would even consider me.
 It was frustrating, because here I’d written hours and hours of TV and been in writing rooms but I couldn’t get in the door.
 So I kept writing new traditional show specs and pilots and after a few tries landed the Disney Fellowship which opened doors to so many other shows.
 And I pretty much kept staffing after that.

 2. You began your career working for successful soaps like General Hospital and All My Children and then made the transition to working for amazing shows like The Vampire Diaries, Revenge, Awkward, and Jane the Virgin.
-Is there a difference in the writers’ room between a daily soap and a weekly series?
+Any difference between a writers’ room for soaps and primetime?

 Every show I’ve been on has a different system but the net result is the same.
 You’re trying to put out great TV.
 Soaps are much more of a factory.
 You have to produce so much long story, outlines, scripts and episodes per week to keep the show on the air.
 The jobs are a little more discreet and sometimes the writers aren’t even in the same state!
-The headwriters are mostly responsible for the thrust of the long arc, the outline writers help shape individual days and then someone else writes the actual script.
+The head writers are mostly responsible for the thrust of the long arc, the outline writers help shape individual days and then someone else writes the actual script.
+In both cases, you learn not to be precious.

 3. What separates a good script from a great script?